 Our very first project as a nonprofit was installing solar hot water heaters in a Chatham County school.
 Through innovative and creative programs like our Chef Challenge and Cafeteria Man, we educated the school administration and community about the importance of nutrition and local food.

 For two years, we ran a Kid’s Sustainability Summer Camp, teaching kids where their food and energy comes from, getting them out in nature, and teaching them DIY sustainability skills.
 We incorporate kids into lots of our events, like our special kids’ area at PepperFest, with the cardboard play zone, face painting and giant bubbles.

-We host weekly tours of our Eco-Industrial Park for school groups, scout troops and other groups, where kids can learn about renewable energy, sustainable agriculture, pollinator habitat, medicinal and culinary herbs, conservation, edible landscapes, composting, water conservation, hydroponics, aquaponics, vermiculture digestion, and green building.
+We host tours of our Eco-Industrial Park for school groups, scout troops and other groups, where kids can learn about renewable energy, sustainable agriculture, pollinator habitat, medicinal and culinary herbs, conservation, edible landscapes, composting, water conservation, hydroponics, aquaponics, vermiculture digestion, and green building.